Policy last updated

 - VSBA approval – 2 to 8 weeks once the Regional Office review has been completed.

-VSBA Delivery Division will notify the school when the Regional Office review has been completed and their proposal has been progressed to the VSBA for approval.
+The VSBA’s School-funded Projects Program Unit will notify the school when the Regional Office review has been completed and their proposal has been progressed to the VSBA for assessment and approval.

 Further information on the approval process is available on the Guidance tab.

-Should the project be approved as a school-led project, schools will need to seek formal approval from the VSBA for the following project stages:
+Should the project be approved as a school-led project, schools will need to seek formal approval from the VSBA, through the online project proposal approval form (staff login prior to proceeding to the following project stages.

-- Enter into construction contract with preferred contractor
+- Entering into construction contract with preferred commercial contractor.

 Refer to the Resources tab for relevant templates to be submitted to the VSBA.